hubo1016/vlcp/doc/source/quickunderstand.rst

 With the isolation function of the **Logcial Network**, endpoints can be grouped into virtual networks, no matter what their physical locations are.
 Endpoints on different physical servers can access each other as if they are connected to the same L2 switch.
 At the same time, endpoints on the same physical server can be isolated as if they are connected to physical isolated networks.
-The logical view of the network looks like the following figure:
+The logical view of the network looks like the figure
+::ref:`figure_logicalnetwork`:

+.. _figure_logicalnetwork:

 .. figure:: _static/images/logicalnetwork.png
    :alt: Logical View of the Network